afritzler/virtual-gardener-gke/README.md

 # Gardener-GKE

-This project sets up a Gardener landscape on a GKE cluster.
-This is by no means a productive setup since it currently doesn't setup any backup infrastructure for the Gardener cluster.
+_Disclaimer: This project sets up a Gardener landscape on a GKE cluster.
+This is by no means a productive setup!._

 ## Prerequisites